nasirkhan/laravel-starter/README.md

 ## Features

+* Admin feature and public views are completely separated as `Backend` and `Frontend`.
+* Major feature are developed as `Modules`.
+Module like Posts, Comments are separated from the core features like User, Role, Permission

+### All features

 * User Authentication
 * Social Login
   * Facebook
   * Github
+  * Build in a way adding more is much easy now
 * User Profile with Avatar
+  * Separate User Profile table
 * Role-Permissions for Users
 * Dynamic Menu System
 * Backend Theme